 - You must remember that such power of attorney should explicitly stipulate the powers of an attorney to represent your interests at the Deposit Insurance Fund and bank institutions that are determined by the former as agent banks, whereas you may not know exactly which bank is going to effect payments.

-- It is important to envisage a right of an attorney to receive amounts of money at the Deposit Insurance Fund and at bank institutions, which are its partners.
+- It is important to provide for a right of an attorney to receive amounts of money at the Deposit Insurance Fund and at bank institutions, which are its partners.

-Please note that some banks require an excerpt from the Register of powers of attorney on the registration of the power of attorney to be presented with the power of attorney.
+Please note that some banks require an excerpt from the Unified Register of Powers of Attorney on the registration of the power of attorney to be presented with the power of attorney.

 We recommend to notarise several copies of a power of attorney right after its original notarisation because an attorney may require them to exercise his/her powers.
-One copy of a power of attorney you must keep for yourself, whereas if you want to cancel this power of attorney, it would be easier for a notary to find it in the Register of powers of attorney and make a record on cancellation.
+One copy of the power of attorney you must keep for yourself, whereas if you want to cancel this power of attorney, it would be easier for a notary to find it in the Unified Register of Powers of Attorney and make a record on cancellation.

-A power of attorney may be used to grant powers to either one or several specific persons at the same time, who will be entitled to act jointly and independently from each other.
+A power of attorney may be used to grant powers to either one or several designated persons at the same time, who will be entitled to act jointly and independently from each other.